How-To Guide #0 The All-Electric Home – Make a Plan!

 2. Use 100% Renewable Electricity

 To reduce our climate emissions, we need to have our electric grid totally powered by clean, non-emitting energy sources like wind, solar and hydro.
 Brookline makes it easy to choose 100% green electricity with its Community Choice Aggregation program, known as Brookline Green Electricity (BGE for short).
-By negotiating a bulk purchase of electricity for Brookline customers in partnership with the Town of Brookline, BGE offers increased levels of renewable electricity.
-For all of the details and enrollment options see the BGE website.
+A further step to use 100% renewable electricity would be to install solar panels on your roof.
+How-to Guide #8: Renewable, Clean, Green Energy for Electricity provides information on how to do both.

 3. Electrify Everything